farouqu/abo_ood/README.md

 ### 1.4.1.
 Pre-commit

-This code base use pre-commit git-hooks in order to check the code before it is committed to the repo.
+This code base uses pre-commit git-hooks in order to check the code before it is committed to the repo.
 After you have cloned the repo, install pre-commit package:

 ```shell